 I read your report that Canada now has a labor party.
-I spent a number of years in Dollar Democracy Saskatchewan, and found the citizens there more intelligent Editor: and class-conscious than the people living in the USA.
-In fact, there is more freedom of expression and press in Canada than in the USA.
-There was less graft and corruption and not the malicious discrimination which is so rampant in the United States.
-For some years the province of Saskatchewan has had a Cooperative Commonwealth Federation form of government. which we realize is a socialistic form of government.
-Under that form of government the province has made wonderful progress and is now the most advanced district in North Amer- It is all too obvious that there is no fundamental difference in the policy of the Democratic and convincer that the "guarantees" Republican parties in the USA.
-The purpose of these so-called are only for those with plenty coordination for our demonstratwo old parties is to delude the of money to pay for them. public to think that when one of the old parties become too corrupt that they will find relief in the election of the political racketeers in the other party.
+I spent a number of years in Dollar Democracy Saskatchewan, and found the Editor: citizens there more intelligent and class-conscious than the people living in the USA.
+In fact, there is more freedom of expression and press in Canada ficent principles of our Constithan in the USA.
+There was less graft and corruption and not presently, are nothing but a the malicious discrimination which is so rampant in the ises that are not meant for the forms of demonstrations.
+We United States.
+For some years the province of Saskatchewan has had a Cooperative Commonwealth Federation form of government, which we realize is a socialistic form of government.
+Under that form of government the province has made wonderful progress and is now the most advanced district in North America It is all too obvious that there is no fundamental difference in the policy of the Democratic and Republican parties in the USA.
+The purpose of these so-called are only for those with plenty coordination for our demonstratwo old parties is to delude the of money to pay for them. public to think that when one of the old parties become too thought in 1776 that the right of corrupt that they will find relief in the election of the political intended only for people with He'll Pass It On racketeers in the other party.
 We have a decidedly oneparty system in the USA.
-If you advocate a progressive system of government you are denounced as a terrible "Red." ferent systems of government in Editor:

-the world.
-One is socialism, based on progress, equality and ing throughout the United is a fine, hard-hitting radical justice for all and the abolition States today.
+If you advocate a progressive system of government you are denounced as a terrible "Red."
+Seemingly there are two different systems of government in Editor: Demonstrations are happen- dupes of the "free press."
+Yours the world.
+One is socialism, based on progress, equality and justice for all and the abolition States today.
 They are seeming- newspaper truly worthy of the of all future wars.
-The other ly hit-or-miss, with no coopera- socialist ideal. system is the reactionary group tion or coordination between which promotes tyranny, injus- them.
-It seems to me that now is tice, legalized robbery and mal-|the time that it becomes necesicious discrimination.
-This group sary that some such instrument is decidedly fascist and must of coordination be effected. establish aggressive wars in or- I would suggest that a newsder to exist and retain dictatori- paper be started with some such al power.
+The other ly hit-or-miss, with no cooperasystem is the reactionary group tion or coordination between which promotes tyranny, injus- them.
+It seems to me that now is

+R.S.
 Jenkins, Minn.